mit-ll-ai-technology/maite/README.md

 *MAITE-compatible wrappers for popular 3rd-party libraries*

-The interop subpackage provides wrappers and functions that allow use of popular 3rd party libraries and frameworks in ways that are compatible with JATIC protocols.
-For example, this module can be used to wrap the object detectors provided by HuggingFace so that they adhere to the JATIC protocols for object detectors.
+The interop subpackage provides wrappers and functions that allow use of popular 3rd party libraries and frameworks in ways that are compatible with MAITE protocols.
+For example, this module can be used to wrap the image classification datasets provided by Torchvision so that they adhere to the MAITE protocols for datasets.

 ```python
 >>> from maite import load_dataset